 So, I got the inspiration for this dish while watching “The F Word” on my treadmill (it’s a really fun cooking show)!
-Gordon Ramsay makes a version of this yummy Sesame Crusted Tuna dish that made my mouth water!
+Gordon Ramsay makes a version of this yummy Sesame Crusted Tuna with Asian Noodles dish that made my mouth water!
 (Seriously, I was drooling a little!)
 I really wanted to share this recipe with you because it’s super simple, but full of fabulous flavor.
 Don’t be intimidated about searing a beautiful piece of tuna steak.
 It cooks so quickly and perfectly that it’s hard to mess up.
 The preferred doneness is very pink in the middle, but if you’re skittish about it being slightly seared, just sear it a bit more on each side.
 And the good news is that it’s gluten-free, made with rice noodles and gluten-free soy sauce for all of you gluten-free foodies.
 The presentation of this dish is everything, so please snap a picture of this dish when you make it and post it on our Facebook page.
 Are you drooling yet?

 Tastes as good as it looks, this gorgeous Sesame Crusted Tuna is delicately placed over a bed of Asian-flavored rice noodles with chopped bell peppers, scallions and herbs.